- Academic Programs

 The History Department does not currently accept applications from International Students for entry into the program at the Spring Semester.

 Yes.
 We understand that circumstances differ from person to person, and that not all prospective graduate students are able to pursue a degree full-time.
 The History Department allows students to enroll part-time.
 However, part-time graduate students are ineligible for departmental funding, and must still complete the program within six years of the date of enrollment.
-For more information about matriculation limits, see the
+For more information about matriculation limits, see the Graduate Catalog.

 The Department of History offers a number of Graduate Assistant (GA) and Tuition Scholar (TS) positions to eligible students.
 A Tuition Scholarship covers the student's tuition, while a Graduate Assistantship position covers tuition and provides with a small stipend of $6,000 for the year.
 Both awards cover either in-state or out-of-state tuition, and neither include fees (such as Student Activity Fees, parking passes, etc.).

 Both awards require the recipient to work for the Department.
 GA positions come with the expectation of 20 hours of work per week, while a TS requires 8 hours of work per week.
 Students are generally assigned to work with a faculty member, and may be asked to assist with classroom work, with research, or with other administrative functions.
 The University has very specific guidelines regarding the use of graduate assistants.
 You will be given a copy of these guidelines during your orientation and class assignments.
-They are also outlined in the University's Graduate Assistant / Tuition Scholar Handbook .

 If the Department is unable to provide funding, prospective students are encouraged to apply for other GA and TS positions available at ETSU.
 The University posts current vacancies here.